 Your meal will need to be planned carefully, however good availability of seats in the opera should mean that you can get your preferred choice.

 Despite the heat outdoors, there are still places in Oman that offer a comfortable environment for outdoor activities.
 The drive up to Oman’s Grand Canyon is a well-tested route.
-I suggest that instead of taking the turn to the canyon’s edge (read page 233 of my 4th edition of the Bradt Guide to Oman for route & accommodation page 234) carry on straight ahead to Krub and beyond.
-There are old walking tracks and some spectacular views, though neither are quite as good at at the Grand Canyon, however the plus – you might be alone.
-However, there is a another distinct advantage at this time of year; the elevation is about 300meters higher than the highest part of the Grand Canyon’s rim of around 1900m and noticeably cooler.
+I suggest that instead of taking the turn to the canyon’s edge read page 233 of my 4th edition of the Bradt Guide to Oman for a more interesting option, by 4×4.
+There are old walking tracks and some spectacular views, though neither are quite as good as at the Grand Canyon, however the plus – you might be alone.
+However, there is another distinct advantage at this time of year; the elevation is about 300meters higher than the highest part of the Grand Canyon’s rim of around 1900m and noticeably cooler.

 Unlike the two other outdoor locations, the 5th activity is very much at sea level.
-Masirah island will ideally need at least a couple of nights spent on the island as it is several hundred kilometres away from Muscat (read from page 285 in the Bradt Guide with accomodation on page 287).
+Masirah island will ideally need at least a couple of nights spent on the island as it is several hundred kilometres away from Muscat (read from page 285 in the Bradt Guide with accommodation on page 287).
 There are options for the route to drive to the island, including a journey through the Wihibah Sands.
-The island benefits from its maritime location which is enhanced from May through to September by the Monsoon or as it’s called in southern Oman, the Khareef.
+The island benefits from its maritime location which is enhanced from May through to September by the Monsoon; the period called in Oman, the Khareef.
 The wind cools the island by as much as 10degrees, making this a tempting destination.
 There are a few hotels and of course camping is an excellent alternative.